The common theme from this chapter seems to be "mental toughness."

 Another aspect of mental toughness is to have patience with those who are not philosophical.
 If you, as one who studies philosophy, have decided that true, meaningful happiness cannot be found in the opening of Christmas presents; and if a child comes up to you, to wish you a Merry Christmas, you do not begin to philosophize and say that Christmas is not "good", rather you should say, "Merry Christmas" back to the child.
 Similarly, if you cannot persuade another person to change their perspective on philosophy, then treat them as you would a child who lacks understanding and context - be patient with them (see verses 30-32).

 Developing mental toughness also requires you to embrace and love the life you've been given.
 We do not get to choose our circumstances all the time.
 We do not get to choose who our parents and family are.
 You have the ability to cope and live in contentment now, in these circumstances.
 Just like clothes and props don't make an actor great (it's his acting that makes him great), so too it is not our circumstances that make us happy; it's how we react to them that does!
 Are you or can you be a philosopher as a Senator or Emperor?
 How about as a garbage collector?
-Epictetus makes a call to everyone: "What we need now are people to apply their learning and bear witness to their learning in their actions" (verse 56).
+Epictetus makes a call to everyone: "What is it that is lacking, then?
+Someone to put them into practice, someone to bear witness to the arguments in his actions" (verse 56).